dvtng/cosmos/README.md

 });
 ```

-If we're frequently wanting the weather at the current location, we can combine
+If we frequently need to get the weather at the current location, we can combine
 these two models into one:

 ```ts